savagevince/bare/week-4/table-relationships/README.md

 * Your tables should reflect a many-to-many relationship between Tags and Posts.

 ##Extension
 Using either the command line or TablePlus, add some data into your tables.
-Use the relationships you have modelled to try querying the data.
+Try querying this data using the relationships you have modelled.